MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_06_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

    **Important:** Go to the Edge settings/Pop-ups and redirects/and switch the Blocked switch to **off,** before selecting Connect.

 7. Select **Connect** button.

-   **Note:** go to Edge settings/Pop-ups and redirects/and switch the 'Blocked' switch to off, before selecting 'Connect'.

 8. Open Windows PowerShell on the server after you connect.

 9. Enter `nslookup sqlserver-name.database.windows.net.` Replace **sqlserver-name** with the name of the SQL server you created in the previous steps.
 You'll receive a message similar to what is displayed below: